Neurodiversity in the workplace – 13 ways to support autism at work

 With an increased awareness of what autism is, how individuals with autism can best be managed, and the reasonable cultural and physical adjustments that may be required, more people with autism could find and/or stay in work.
 We all have a part to play.

-The support required will naturally depend on the person, the organisation and their job role but the tips below can be extremely useful.
+The support required will naturally depend on the individual, their job role and the organisation, but the tips below can be extremely useful.

-- Being more explicit about expectations of the role.
+- Be more explicit about expectations of the role

-- Explaining the etiquette and unwritten rules of the workplace.
+- Explain the etiquette and unwritten rules of the workplace

-- Clarifying adaptations made in the work environment to help them integrate and thrive.
+- Clarify the adaptations made in the work environment to help staff integrate and thrive

 Training in Recruitment and Selection can help your managers and hiring teams to become better aware of the challenges facing different groups of people in the recruitment process, and what they can do to help and ultimately find the best candidate.

-Talent Management training can help you manage and support your teams.
+Talent Management development can help you manage and support your teams.

-- Giving clear instructions right from the start about exactly how to carry out each task, from start to finish.
+- Give clear instructions right from the start about exactly how to carry out each task, from start to finish

-- Asking the person to repeat back instructions so you are sure they have understood.
+- Ask the person to repeat back instructions so you are sure they have understood

 For further help and guidance, head over to our Policy Design and Strategy Support services to improve your policies and procedures towards aspects including autism at work.

-- Working with your neurodiverse staff to prioritise activities, organising tasks into a timetable for daily, weekly and monthly activities, and breaking larger tasks into small steps.
+- Work with your neurodiverse staff to prioritise activities, organising tasks into a timetable for daily, weekly and monthly activities, and breaking larger tasks into small steps

-- Providing specific information about start and finish times.
+- Provide specific information about start and finish times

-- Helping them getting into a routine with breaks and lunches.
+- Help staff get into a routine with breaks and lunches

-- Having brief and frequent one-to-one meetings with the person to discuss and review performance.
+- Have brief and frequent one-to-one meetings with the employee to discuss and review performance

-- Giving honest, precise, constructive and consistent feedback.
+- Give honest, precise, constructive and consistent feedback

-- Explaining tactfully but clearly the areas for development and set out exactly what they should do instead.
+- Explain tactfully but clearly any areas for development and set out exactly what they should do instead

-- Providing information about any changes to the workplace or tasks well in advance.
+- Provide information about any changes to the workplace or tasks well in advance

-- Giving concrete solutions to likely situations –e.g. by explaining “If the colour printer breaks, use the one on the red break out area on the second floor”.
+- Give concrete solutions to likely situations –e.g. by explaining “If the colour printer breaks, use the one on the red break out area on the second floor”

-- Reassuring them that some situations are largely inevitable – e.g. if they arrive late due to transport delays or other factors, this is not a problem.
+- Reassure them that some situations are largely inevitable – e.g. if they arrive late due to transport delays or other factors, this is not a problem

-- Creating a buddy system so they can access a compassionate colleague if they are feeling stressed, anxious or confused.
+- Create a buddy system so they can access a compassionate colleague if they are feeling stressed, anxious or confused

 8. Ask about sensory distractions.

-- Placing screens around desks of autistic employees.
+- Place screens around the desks the desk of autistic employees

-- Allocating corner desks and setting quiet rooms.
+- Allocate corner desks and setting quiet rooms

-- Providing colleagues with guidance on autism at work, if consent has been granted by autistic employees.
+- Provide colleagues with guidance on autism at work, such as Autism Awareness Day, as long as consent has been granted by autistic employees

 Over the next decade, an estimated half a million people with ASD will enter the UK workforce.

-The conversation around autism has fortunately transformed greatly.
-Perspectives have shifted over the last century.
+Fortunately, the conversation around autism has been transformed and perspectives have shifted greatly over the last century.
 However, the stigmas around these neurological differences do still exist and these suppress the full potential of such untapped talent.
 Until not so long ago, these abilities were misunderstood and were seen as disabilities.
-It is only now where organisations are waking up and seeing the huge benefits which a neurodiverse workforce contributes.
+It is only now that organisations are waking up and seeing the huge benefits that a neurodiverse workforce can contribute.

-If you think that your organisation and neurodiverse employees would benefit from raising the awareness of autism at work, get in touch to see how we can work together.
-The EW Group has worked in building inclusive cultures for the past 27 years and offers training in Unconscious Bias, Inclusive Cultures, and Diversity and Inclusion – all of which combat workplace discrimination whilst increasing awareness in equality and inclusion.
-Get in touch with our specialist team to see how you can gain a fair advantage.
+If you think that your organisation would benefit from raising the awareness of autism at work, get in touch to explore how we can work together.
+The EW Group has worked for the past three decades to build more inclusive work cultures.